Drug dealers targeting boys as young as 13 to work in gangs | ITV News

 Drug dealers targeting boys as young as 13 to work in gangs

-Teenage boys as young as 13 are being lured with promises of money and gifts to work for drug dealers, police have warned.
+Police are warning that teenage boys as young as 13 are being lured with promises of money and gifts to work for drug dealers.

-Young people are offered cash, mobile phones, vapes and clothes to take advantage of so-called “business opportunities” promoted on social media.

 British Transport Police (BTP) said officers have seen messages sent out by drug dealers asking “who wants to make £500 this weekend?” as they draw young people into the gangs.